poi0905/poi0905.github.io/_posts/2022-11-01-datacamp-SQL-Fundamentals.markdown

 {% endhighlight %}

 {% highlight SQL %}
-CREATE VIEW employee_hire_years AS
+-- Save the results of this query as a view called library_authors CREATE VIEW library_authors AS
-SELECT id, name, year_hired
+SELECT DISTINCT author AS unique_author
-FROM employees;
+FROM books;
 {% endhighlight %}

 <a name="2"/>